 - The final decision on the applications (based on eligibility criteria), will depend on the discretion of the internal committee set up for this purpose.

-Baby Aaradhya Akunuri, Liver transplant, January 16, 2021
+Baby Aaradhya Akunuri, Liver Transplant, January 16, 2021

-Ms. Susmitha, Kidney transplant, April 1, 2021
+Ms. Susmitha, Kidney Transplant, April 1, 2021

 On February 10, 2021, MOHAN Foundation’s “Anudaan - Making Transplants Affordable” team received a mail from one Ms Shirisha Guntaka from Houston, USA requesting help for a young 27 year old woman, J. Susmitha, requiring a kidney transplant.
 She had come to know about Susmitha as they both hail from Telangana.
 Moved by the plight of this young girl, Shirisha set up an online fundraiser.
 “I got their case as a request for donation.
-Looking at their condition & after studying their financial issues, I started a fundraiser for them, but was unable to rasie the money needed for surgery.
+Looking at their condition & after studying their financial issues, I started a fundraiser for them, but was unable to raise the money needed for surgery.
 I anyway told them to go ahead with the surgery and promised them that I will personally pay if I am unable to get donations.”